isomerpages/sp-educonference/pages/Call for Papers.md

 ---
 **Theme**

-This year's symposium theme is Evolving Teaching and Learning in the Age of Artificial Intelligence & Sustainability
+This year's symposium theme is Evolving Teaching and Learning in the Age of Artificial Intelligence & Sustainability.

+**Subthemes**

+* Subtheme 1
+* Subtheme 2
+* Subtheme 3